-Join us on the Observing deck of the UWM Physics building for this free program!
+Join us on the Skydeck at the UWM Physics building for this free program!
 Stargazing provides an opportunity for you to gaze through telescopes at the night sky.
 We will view the Moon, planets, star clusters, and other available astronomical objects throughout the year.
 Donations are always appreciated!

-Where: UWM Physics Building observing deck*.
+Where: UWM Physics Building Skydeck*.
 Take the elevator at the east end of the Physics building to the 4th floor and continue left to the staircase that leads to the roof.
 Follow the Stargazing signs.

-Please subscribe to the Stargazing mailing list for updates on whether observing will take place on the roof or within the Planetarium.
 If the temperature with wind chill is 0° F or below, observing will automatically be moved into the Planetarium for the 25-30 minute program.
-(This mailing list is specifically for Stargazing.
-The email widget to the right is for our newsletter and other announcements.)

 We can’t wait to see you all at stargazing, but please do not arrive 30 minutes early for stargazing (you’re encouraged to come 30 minutes early for Planetarium Friday night shows).
 Our staff is working to set up the area before the scheduled times and as it is dark out when we are able to observe, we cannot safely allow people onto the Observing deck until everything is set up.
 If you do find yourself here early, please enjoy our posters of the different astronomical objects found in space on the 4th floor stairwell landing until the starting time.
 We thank you in advanced for your understanding and cooperation as your safety and enjoyment are our top concerns.

 Websites for Astronomy Reference and Helpful Information